The Wild Camping Field

 The opportunities for wildlife ‘safaris’ are endless, from your run of the mill rabbits and normal woodland birds to badgers roaming at night from the large sett in the woods to the south of the field, to sightings of our resident herd of fallow deer and huge buzzards flying overhead.

-Camp building was clearly a very popular pastime last season and some were really very impressive, not sure how much was kids and how much was dads though!
+Camp building is always a very popular pass time and some are really very impressive, not sure how much is kids and how much is dads though!

-We allow camp fires and we have nets of logs and kindling for sale at our shop, we also sell our home produced meat to cook on it.
+We allow camp fires and we have nets of logs and kindling for sale at our shop, you are very welcome to bring your own wood or buy it from other sources but we do not allow foraging for firewood, it is one of our planning conditions and we strictly enforce this.
+We also sell our home produced meat to cook on your fire, and now you can even treat yourself to a cooked breakfast of lovely coffee up at our cafe!
 I know this is always a highlight for many people, being able to see the cows, pigs and sheep out in the field and then cook steak and sausages from the farm; the ultimate in food traceability and provenance.

 Stuff You Need To Know